Jennielle/alx-system_engineering-devops/0x19-postmortem/README.md

 The Nginx server's site settings were not properly linked.
 Specifically, the sites-available configuration was not linked to sites-enabled, meaning the configuration was correct but not activated, preventing users from accessing the site.

 # Timeline
-11:45 AM: The issue was detected when ALX (the platform) attempted to access the website and found it unresponsive.
+01:00 AM: The issue was detected when ALX (the platform) attempted to access the website and found it unresponsive.

-11:50 AM: ALX monitoring alerts indicated that the site was down, and the issue was escalated to me.
+01:05 AM: ALX monitoring alerts indicated that the site was down, and the issue was escalated to me.

-11:55 AM: Initial investigation focused on checking the Nginx configuration files for errors, but no errors were found in the configuration itself.
+01:05 AM: Initial investigation focused on checking the Nginx configuration files for errors, but no errors were found in the configuration itself.

-12:15 PM: Further investigation led to checking which service was listening on port 80.
+02:15 AM: Further investigation led to checking which service was listening on port 80.
 It was then discovered that the Nginx configuration in sites-available was not linked to sites-enabled.

-12:30 PM: The default configuration was correctly linked in sites-enabled, and Nginx was restarted to apply the changes.
+02:30 AM: The default configuration was correctly linked in sites-enabled, and Nginx was restarted to apply the changes.

-12:45 PM: The issue was resolved, and the site was back online.
+02:45 AM: The issue was resolved, and the site was back online.

 # Root Cause and Resolution
 # Root Cause: